luapower/opengl/opengl.md

 ## `local gl = require'winapi.gl11'`
 ## `local gl = require'winapi.gl21'`

 Get an OpenGL 1.1 or 2.1 namespace.
 Functions are discovered automatically through WGL and their pointers memoized for later calls.

-Below are the function prototypes and constants that are accessible in the `gl` namespace depending on which version you load:
+Below are the function prototypes and constants that are accessible in the `gl` namespace depending on which OpenGL version you load:

   * [common OpenGL C types][gl_types]
   * [OpenGL 1.1 constants][gl_consts11]